top of page

 I’ve put together a practical 7-minute checklist that helps business owners and directors understand how lenders actually assess funding and mortgage applications.

-It’s called the 2026 Funding Strength Check™ and I’ll send it to you personally.
+It’s called the 2026 Funding Strength Check™, and I’ll send it to you personally.

-✅ Check your affordability & cashflow
+✅ Check your affordability & cash flow

 ✅ See how your business is viewed by lenders

-✅ Know your real approval chances, before you apply
+✅ Know your real approval chances before you apply

-Message me “READY” (via LinkedIn, Instagram or the site contact form), and I’ll email it straight to you.
+Message me “READY” (via LinkedIn, Instagram, or the site contact form), and I’ll email it straight to you.

-Let’s make 2026 the year you stop guessing and start moving forward with clarity
+Let’s make 2026 the year you stop guessing and start moving forward with clarity.

 Kingston Finance Ltd is an Appointed Representative of Connect IFA Ltd. Finance is subject to status and affordability.
 Terms and conditions apply.